jubilant-gremlin/gator/README.md

 - `register <username>`: registers a new user in the database with the provided username, and logs in as that user.
 - `reset`: resets all of the data in the database
 - `users`: lists all users registered in the database
 - `agg <timeBetweenRequests>`: aggregates posts from the users followed feeds with the given time between requests.
-Feeds never fetched will be aggregated firs, followed by oldest feeds first.
+Feeds never fetched will be aggregated first, followed by oldest feeds first.
 Time must be in the format `<integer>s|m|h` e.g. 15s, 10m, 1h
 - `addfeed <name> <url>`: adds a given feed as the logged in user, then follows that feed as the logged in user.
 - `follow <url>`: follows the given feed as the logged in user.
 - `following`: displays the logged in user's currently followed feeds.